 Spring Hill Estate enjoys a rich history.
 Our property sits atop a vast hilltop with panoramic views of rolling hills and towering eucalyptus trees, with the town of Tomales, California and Mt.
 St. Helena in the distance.
 Built in 1991, the Victorian-style Estate House and surrounding 300 acres of land were once known as ”Elk Ranch" for the herds of Tule Elk that roamed the area.

-The Estate has been a featured location for many Hollywood films and commercials over the years.
+The Estate has been a featured location for more than 15 Hollywood films and commercials over the years.
 Roaming across the property are our prized herd of Jersey cows.
 Jersey cows are a heritage breed, originally from the Channel Islands in England.
 They are gentler, more curious and smaller than their more popular black and white cousin; the Holstein.
 While they give less milk, it’s higher in protein and butterfat giving Spring Hill Jersey Cheese its award-winning status in dairy competitions across the nation.

 A Family Legacy of Farming

 Owner Larry Peter grew up in nearby Sebastopol, California.
 His father, Virgil, worked in the lumber industry and his mother, Georgia, grew heirloom potatoes.
 Georgia became known as the Potato Queen and was one of the founders of the Santa Rosa Farmer’s Market.
 Virgil and Georgia always dreamt of raising their children on a dairy farm.